bahorn/bahorn.github.io/input/index.md

 # B Horn

-## About

 Programmer.
 Prefers to program in C/Python.
 Knows C++, Javascript and Rust.

-Interested in Computer Security and Machine Learning.

 I co-founded my <a href="https://www.cusu.org/society/hackathon/">University's Hackathon Society</a> and am currently the President of it.